mateonunez/ait/README.md

 Hey there!
 I'm _AIt_ (acts like "alt" /ɔːlt/, but also pronounced as "eight" /eɪt/).
 It depends.

-AIt is a comprehensive platform for interacting with your own data with multiple sources compatible (GitHub, Linear, Spotify, Notion, X, Google, and more soon).
+AIt is a comprehensive platform for interacting with your own data with multiple sources compatible (GitHub, Linear, Spotify, Notion, Slack, X, Google, and more soon).
 AIt brings you AI-capabilities to your own ecosystem.

 ## Quick Start